kksrini89/MEAN-Todos/README.md

 # MEAN-Todos

+This application is about **CRUD operations for TODO items** and it is involved with **Login and LogOut handling** also.
+Please find the below steps to get started on the application walkthrough.

 ## Initial Steps

 To execute the application, follow the below steps by navigating to project directory (root folder) from terminal